EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 1. Open **Terminal**.
 1. In Terminal, click the down chevron and click **Windows PowerShell**.
-1. Connect to Sharepoint Online.
+1. Connect to SharePoint Online.

     ````powershell